Community Definition and Identity

 Ames is best known as the home of ISU, a leading research university with agriculture, business, design, engineering, human sciences, liberal arts, and veterinary medicine colleges.
-Additionally, Ames is home to the United States Department of Agriculture (USDA) Agricultural Research Service’s National Animal Disease Center (NADC), the largest federal animal disease center in the US.
+Additionally, Ames is home to the United States Department of Agriculture (USDA), Agricultural Research Service’s National Animal Disease Center (NADC), the largest federal animal disease center in the US.
 Ames is also home to the USDA’s Animal and Plant Health Inspection Service, which includes the National Veterinary Services Laboratory and the Center for Veterinary Biologics.
 The U.S. Department of Energy’s Ames Laboratory is located on the Iowa State campus.
 ISU, federal research facilities, and other industry help make Ames a very viable and economically stable community.
 Ames is also the headquarters for the Iowa Department of Transportation.
 Other world class companies located in Ames include Deere & Co, Vermeer, Merck Animal Health, 3M, Barilla, Boehringer Ingelheim, Hach, Danfoss, and Syngenta.